ratbag98/PySquaredle/README.md

 The puzzle is susceptible to a recursive word-list "attack" and this simple Python project does exactly that.

+See the [wiki](https://github.com/ratbag98/PySquaredle/wiki) for more details and help using the program.

+There are bugs that I'm aware of (see the Issues page), but feel free to add any other problems you find.

 ## Getting Started